Headless Commerce: A Complete Guide to the Future of Online Selling

-The simplest definition of headless ecommerce is that it is an ecommerce solution where the webshop frontend and the backend are decoupled, and the connection between the frontend and backend eCommerce service is an eCommerce API.
+The simplest definition of headless commerce is that it is an ecommerce solution where the webshop frontend and the backend are decoupled, and the connection between the frontend and backend eCommerce service is an eCommerce API.

 The front end, or the head, is what the users see and interact with your online store.
 And the backend is where the content, product information, orders, etc., are kept and managed.

 Content from the backend is delivered through APIs to however many heads you define.
-To tie into what I said in the introduction, the presentation layers are entirely independent of the backend layer meaning that one piece of content can be delivered to multiple frontend environments, automatically optimized using the parameters set by your team.
+To tie into what I said in the introduction, the presentation layers are entirely independent of the backend layer, meaning that one piece of content can be delivered to multiple frontend environments, automatically optimized using the parameters set by your team.

 Traditional commerce would be you visiting all five customers to try to sell your product.
 The first customer would most likely have a satisfactory user experience, but it would seriously deteriorate with the next customers.

-Now that you get the gist of the concept itself let’s talk about what headless commerce means in practice.
+Now that you get the gist of the concept itself, let’s talk about what headless commerce means in practice.

 Headless commerce means faster eCommerce websites with a great user experience, constantly optimized for the given platform from the end user’s perspective.

-From the web development team’s perspective, headless commerce means higher flexibility and freedom of design since changes in the frontend do not affect the backend in any way.
+From the web development team’s perspective, headless commerce means higher flexibility and freedom of design since changes in the front end do not affect the back end in any way.